nuthanc/angular_course/README.md

 * Open Console to check the errors
 * Line number is not relevant as the files get merged
 * Check upon clicking which button or any other element this happens and check the Directives for that element

+### Debugging Code in the Browser Using Sourcemaps

+* Debugging Logical errors are difficult
+* Chrome, go to Sources -> main.bundle.js -> Find the code like splice(E.g) and click on number to create a Breakpoint
+* Even more convenient way to search is Go to webpack folder -> . -> There you will find the same directory structure